 Haus der Energie, EAM Kassel

-The integral artwork, in the Bieling & Bieling/von Gerkan, Marg & Partners-designed headquarters of EAM (Neubau Hauptverwaltung EAM), Kassel, the Mitteldeutschland regional energy company, comprises 2971 square feet (276 sq metres) of mouth-blown stained glass.
+This integral artwork, designed for the Bieling & Bieling/von Gerkan, Marg & Partners-designed headquarters of EAM (Neubau Hauptverwaltung EAM), Kassel, the Mitteldeutschland regional energy company, comprises 2971 square feet (276 sq metres) of mouth-blown stained glass.
 Brian created a stained glass skin of art for two sections of the Servicebüro - the entrance hall, and the staff area and canteen.

 "The headquarters of the energy generating company Energie-Aktiengessellschaft Mitteldeutschland, in Kassel, the city famous for its art, was designed by Bieling & Bieling and von Gerkan, Marg & Partners of Hamburg.
 This building incorporates a Brian Clarke artwork along the whole of the north-facing wall: the whole of the road-facing wall is made up of Clarke's glass.
 Clarke's first proposal of the connected entrance hall, which is a huge and light filled three-storey space was also with substantial colour.
 Through a series of carefully orchestrated stages he finally settled on a proposal for the removal of the field of colour in favour of white opalescent glass, like milky water.
 Though transparent, this material acts like a gentle filter of gossamer.
 The central areas are again left clear, creating the impression of a series of arcades echoing directly the opposite wall of the entrance hall." – Kenneth Powell in the monograph Brian Clarke: Architectural Artist.